-Management assessed that the fair value of the financial assets is reasonable and its change in fair values during the year have been properly accounted for.
+Management assessed that the fair values of the financial assets are reasonable and changes in fair values during the year have been properly accounted for.

 The Group has made disclosures on these financial assets measured at FVTIS in Note 19 to the financial statements.